Can you send me an application?

 Student Chats - The best people to talk to are the students who are earning their MBAs right now.
 Engage in a dialogue with a current Katz MBA student ambassador by sending an e-mail request to email@example.com.

-Virtual Open House - Are you unable to visit campus?
+Virtual Info-Session - Are you unable to visit campus?
 We have created Virtual Open House sessions for our out-of-town and international students to help them learn about the Katz MBA program.

 Talk to our Faculty - Pitt Business faculty are researching the latest business concepts and theories to develop the best possible solutions for businesses.
 Whether they are generating new management theories, analyzing business cycles, researching the impact of governance, or testing distribution channels, our faculty members are recognized for their publications and contributions to business theory and business consulting.
 Regardless of your specific area of interest, we invite you to reach out to our faculty.